kumahq/kuma-website/app/_src/introduction/how-kuma-works.md

   - It is typically language-specific; therefore, it prevents innovation
   - Multiple implementations of the library exist, which creates fragmentation in the long run.

 - **Sidecar proxy**: The services delegate all the connectivity and observability concerns to an out-of-process runtime, that will be on the execution path of every request.
 It will proxy all the outgoing connections and accept all the incoming ones.
 And of course it will execute traffic policies at runtime, like routing or logging.
-By using this approach, developers don't have to worry about connectivity and focus entirely on their services and applications.
+By using this approach, developers don't have to worry about connectivity and can focus entirely on their services and applications.

 {% tip %}
-**Sidecar Proxy**: It's called _sidecar_ proxy because the proxy it's another process running alongside our service process on the same underlying host.
+**Sidecar Proxy**: It's called _sidecar_ proxy because the proxy is another process running alongside our service process on the same underlying host.
 There is going to be one instance of a sidecar proxy for each running instance of our services, and because all the incoming and outgoing requests - and their data - always go through the sidecar proxy, it is also called a data-plane (DP) since it sits on the data path.
 {% endtip %}

 Since we are going to be having many instances for our services, we are also going to be having an equal number of sidecar proxies: that's a lot of proxies!
 Therefore the sidecar proxy model **requires** a control plane that allows a team to configure the behavior of the proxies dynamically without having to manually configure them.
 The proxies initiate connections with the control plane to receive new configurations, while at runtime the control provides them with the most updated configuration.